yasiramus/yasiramus/README.md

 Aside building and developing solutions, I enjoy community building and volunteering to mentor newbies to tech.

-🔭 I’m currently working on a memories app using the mern stack approach and landing page summit.
+🔭 I’m currently working on pokemon website.

-- 📘 Currently reading book title  Mindset(Changing The Way You think To Fulfil Your Potential, Updated Edition) by Dr CAROL S. DWERck.
+- 📘 Currently reading book title  Who Will Cry When You Die by Dr ROBIN SHARMA.

 - 🌱 I’m currently learning object relational mapping (orm) which is sequalize
 - 👯 Open to collaborations on projects